-Under the current business plan and cash flow forecasts, and in consideration of our ongoing research and development efforts and our general corporate funding requirements, we anticipate that our current on-hand cash resources will extend into 2026.
+Under the current business plan and cash flow forecasts, and in consideration of our ongoing research and development efforts and our general corporate funding requirements, we anticipate that our current on-hand cash resources will extend into 2027.
 However, we will need additional external funding to complete our development plans and potentially commercialize selected rare disease products.
 We plan to fund our operations through cash on hand and a combination of non-dilutive funding sources, public or private equity or debt financings or other sources.

 We do not currently have any approved product candidates and as a result, have not generated any revenue from product sales.
 As a result, to date, we have financed our operations primarily through the issuances of our equity securities, convertible debt and warrants.
-Through these offerings, we raised approximately \$209 million, including \$12.0 million raised in July 2023 through an "at-the-market" offering pursuant to our Open Market Sale Agreement with Jefferies LLC.
+These offerings have raised approximately \$259.0 million, including through the \$50.0 million underwritten registered direct offering in June 2024 and the \$12.0 million "at-the-market" offering pursuant to our Open Market Sale Agreement with Jefferies LLC in July 2023 (all amounts are gross proceeds before fees and discounts).

-We have also received payments under various license and collaboration agreements, including:
+We have also received payments under various license and collaboration agreements, including payments of:

-- An upfront payment of \$50.0 million under the license and collaboration agreement with Ultragenyx for setrusumab in 2021 and a further milestone payment of \$9.0 million in July 2023. - An upfront payment of \$4.0 million under the license and collaboration agreement with Feng Biosciences (formerly OncXerna) for navicixizumab in 2020 and a further milestone payment of \$2.0 million in 2022. - An upfront payment of \$1.0 million under the global license agreement with ReproNovo for leflutrozole in December 2023.
+- \$50.0 million under the license and collaboration agreement with Ultragenyx for setrusumab in 2021 and a further milestone payment of \$9.0 million in July 2023; - \$4.0 million under the license and collaboration agreement with Feng Biosciences for navicixizumab in 2020 and a further milestone payment of \$2.0 million in 2022; and - \$1.0 million under the global license agreement with ReproNovo for leflutrozole in December 2023.